handsontable/handsontable/docs/content/guides/cell-types/select-cell-type.md

 # Select cell type

-Use the select cell type to collect user input with an HTML `<select>` element that creates a multi-item dropdown menu.
+Use the select cell type to collect user input with an HTML `<select>` element that creates a multi-item dropdown list.

 [[toc]]